-- In close collaboration with an interdisciplinary team you will actively define concepts and architectures for next generation ICs for biomedical applications.
+- Actively define concepts and architectures for next generation ICs for biomedical applications.

-- You will design high-performance analog and mixed-signal circuits for ultra-low power sensor interfaces, power management and energy harvesting.
-You will improve the state-of-the-art of our current circuits.
+- Design high-performance analog and mixed-signal circuits for ultra-low power sensor interfaces, power management and energy harvesting

 - Validate your own designs experimentally in a lab environment.